On the stability of persistent entropy and new summary functions for TDA: Introduction

 \section{Introduction}

-In the last decade, correct and efficient interpretation of data has become a key problem in science and industry.
-In this context, topological data analysis (TDA) attempts to create reliable methods based on topological features of spaces in order to obtain useful information from data sets.
-Intuitively, topological features can be seen as qualitative geometric properties relating the notions of proximity and continuity.

-The standard workflow is the following: Start with a data set, for example a point cloud, endowed with some notion of proximity (usually a metric) depending on the kind of information we want to obtain.
-Then, create a simplicial complex and a filter function on it to encapsulate this information.
-A nested sequence of increasing subcomplexes is then computed using the filter function.
-Calculate the homology groups of each simplicial complex (intuitively, each element of the homology groups represents a ``hole" in the simplicial complex).
-Finally, treat all these homology groups together as the subject of study, leading to the key concept of persistent homology.
+Topological data analysis (TDA) uses computational topology tools to study datasets.
+Intuitively, topological features like homology can be seen as qualitative geometric properties related to the notions of proximity and continuity and, therefore, can be useful tools for pattern recognition \cite{mrozek}.
+TDA has become a large field of research, with persistent homology (and its precursor known as size functions \cite{sizefun}) as its key tool.
+It has been applied successfully in many areas (see, for example, \cite{ferry}).
+Its standard workflow is the following (see also Figure~\ref{figure:1}): \begin{enumerate} \item Start with a dataset, for example, a point cloud, endowed with some notion of proximity (usually a metric). \item Depending on the kind of information we want to obtain, build a simplicial complex and a filter function on it.
+Compute a nested sequence of increasing subcomplexes (which encapsulate features from data) using the filter function. \item Compute the homology of each subcomplex (intuitively, homology captures the ``holes'' of the underlying space) and study how it evolves in the sequence, leading to the key concept of persistent homology. \end{enumerate}

-Persistent homology summarizes hidden structural features of the given data set and can be compactly represented using persistence barcodes \cite{barcodes}, diagrams \cite{diagrams} and, more recently, landscapes \cite{Landscape}.
+Persistent homology can be compactly represented using persistence barcodes \cite{barcodes}, diagrams \cite{diagrams} and, more recently, landscapes \cite{Landscape}.
 There exist stability results showing that these representations are robust under small perturbations of the given data (see, for example, \cite{Computational}).
-During the last decade, this approach has been successfully applied in many areas (see, for example, \cite{ferry}).
-Nowadays, there exist numerous softwares to compute persistent homology and its representations.
-A nice study of the performance of different available softwares is made in \cite{Review}.
+In addition, there are numerous software packages to calculate persistent homology and its representations.
+A nice study of the performance of available software packages is made in \cite{Review}.